sadeq220/docs/containerization/README.md

 - **Docker registries(image registry, container registry)**: stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.You can even run your own private registry.
 #### Docker objects includes:
 - **Image** : custom filesystem with metadata (e.g. environment variables , default command to run)
+  - series of filesystem layers with configuration file(c.i. aufs, overlay)[from k8s up and running book]
+  - > The first thing to remember is that files that are removed by subsequent layers in the system
+    > are actually still present in the images; they’re just inaccessible.
 - **Container** :  sandboxed process on an isolated filesystem
 - **Volume** : persistent data storage for containers
 - **Network**